Olathe, Kansas: 2010 census

-92,962 people, 32,314 households, and 24,623 families were residing in the city.
-The population density was 1,716.4 PD/sqmi.
-The 33,343 housing units averaged of 615.6 per square mile (237.7/km^{2}).
-The racial makeup of the city was 88.63% White, 3.70% African American, 0.43% Native American, 2.74% Asian, 2.69% from other races, and 1.80% from two or more races.
-Hispanics or Latinos of any race were 5.44% of the population; 26.1% were of German, 11.0% Irish, 10.7% English, and 9.6% American ancestry.

-Of the 32,314 households, 45.1% had children under the age of 18 living with them, 63.8% were married couples living together, 9.0% had a female householder with no husband present, and 23.8% were not families.
-About 18.4% of all households were made up of individuals, and 3.7% had someone living alone who was 65 years of age or older.
-The average household size was 2.83, and the average family size was 3.24.

-In the city, age distribution was 30.8% under 18, 9.2% from 18 to 24, 36.7% from 25 to 44, 18.1% from 45 to 64, and 5.2% who were 65 or older.
-The median age was 31 years.
-For every 100 females, there were 99.4 males.
-For every 100 females age 18 and over, there were 96.1 males.

 Economy

 Olathe's commercial and industrial parks are home to many companies, including Honeywell, Husqvarna, ALDI, Garmin, Grundfos, and Farmers Insurance Group.
 Although Farmers Insurance is based in Los Angeles, California, Olathe has more of its employees than any other city in the United States.

-The Federal Aviation Administration, an agency of the United States Department of Transportation, administers and maintains an air traffic-control center in Olathe, designated Kansas City Center or ZKC.
+The Federal Aviation Administration administers and maintains an air traffic-control center in Olathe, designated Kansas City Center or ZKC.
 Kansas City Center is one of 20 regional traffic-control centers that cover United States airspace.
 Johnson County maintains an airport in Olathe, Johnson County Executive Airport, which is located on about 500 acre of land with a 4,100-ft (1250-m) runway, parallel taxiways, and a federal contract air traffic-control tower.
 The airport is the second-busiest in the state.

 Largest employers

 According to the city's 2022 Comprehensive Annual Financial Report, the largest employers in the city are: